ThreatConnect-Inc/tcex/docs/src/module_batch.rst

 Indicator Interface 1
 ---------------------
 The first interface is for type-specific access.
 This interface allows for passing of all the data in the method call or of only the required fields, with optional fields being set via property setters.
-All metadata (e.g., Attributes, Security Labels, and Tags) can be added to the Indicator instance directly.
+All metadata (e.g., Attributes, Security Labels, Associations, and Tags) can be added to the Indicator instance directly.

 .. code-block:: python
     :linenos: